Skip to main content

 Common Voice Recorder

-This week one of our clients frantically called us and said, “I think I found a bug!
-Now what should I do?”
+This week, one of our clients frantically called us and said, “I think I have found a bug!
+What should I do now?”

 This happened in between our scheduled inspections for them.
 The device was a small digital voice recorder, with voice activation capability, taped inside a tall metal wastepaper can in the Board Room.
 The Board Meeting was scheduled for the following morning.
 We responded on an emergency basis with an emergency TSCM sweep.